universalmindpbc/u-n-i-v-e-r-s-a-l-i-n-f-o-r-m-a-t-i-c-s/ w i k i s/machine_learning_(ml)_probability_score_for_oxtr_gene_expression_via_smart_phone_camera.md

 [ Redundancy GPU Cluster = 1 x GB200 Grace Contingent + 4 x NVIDIA H100 GPUs Contingent, together as one ]

 ---

+## Technical Note

+✅ Universal Mind **do not infer** electron, proton, or neutron behaviour.

+✅ Universal Mind's systems are grounded in **direct measurement**, especially via:

+- **Electron spin**: analysed using MeV-scale ultrafast diffraction (e.g., SLAC MeV-UED)

+- **Geometry, mathematics, and computation**: CUDA-Q, tensor kernels, molecular dynamics

+- **Hyperspectral imaging**: for real-time autofluorescence detection

+- **Fractal logic + fuzzy phi modeling**: structured within deterministic mathematical frameworks, primarily **Fibonacci Modulus 9 Pisano 24** and its Platonic Geometries, together as one.

+.

+ # _“Universal Mind DO NOT USE TOKEN PREDICTION OR INFERENCE (LLM models) to analyse atoms via hyper-spectral analysis.
+We use geometry, math and computation.
+We are training LLMs to join in and evolve…”_

+.

+In Summary, Universal Mind systems rely directly upon, and only upon

+- **Electron motion**: measured directly from SLAC MeV-UED and integrated via CUDA / AMBER simulations

+- **Proton + neutron training**: uses grounded data from IAEA, ORNL, HEPData, not probabilistic estimation

+- **Gene Expression Transcription:** uses grounded laboratory data (mRNA sequencing and scRNA sequencing) from UNSW Fabilab, Garvan Institute Of Medical Research, UCLA And Genomic Research Organisations World Wide, together as one.

+---

 ## Validation Methodology